gnosisguild/zodiac/src/factory/README.md

 ## Deployments

-The latest deployments for each network (supported on mainnet and rinkeby) can be found in the [constants](./src/constants.ts) file
+Deterministic deployment is being used, meaning that modules will have the same address in supported networks, you can check which networks are supported in the [constants](./constants.ts) file